26weeks-ai/sc-landing-page/README.md

-  # Create Landing Page
+  # sleepercells.ai landing page

-  This is a code bundle for Create Landing Page.
-The original project is available at https://www.figma.com/design/xdWaqNzJeVhLbU5uegihGM/Create-Landing-Page.
+  This repo contains the sleepercells.ai landing page.
+The original design source is available at https://www.figma.com/design/xdWaqNzJeVhLbU5uegihGM/Create-Landing-Page.

   ## Running the code